sivathanuk/sivathanuk.github.io/_posts/2020-06-14-Navals decision making heuristics.md

 In a periscope session, he shared the frameworks he use to make decisions.
 They are,

 1. <b>To make right long-term decisions:</b>
 We live in a world full of choices.
-If you can't decide then the answer is "No".
+If you can't decide, then the answer is "No".

 2. <b>To make a choice between equally good alternatives:</b>
 If you have to make a choice between two alternatives that are equally good (50:50), chose the one that is more difficult and more painful in the short-term vs the one that looks easy in the short-term but gets painful in the long-term.
 Short-term pain leads to long term gain.
 The gains are compounded long-term.